 On the most basic level just having a web presence is essential to legitimize your business, to enable being found by google searches (SEO), and to have a local footprint.

 Hopefully, you have several different inbound channels that potential leads are learning about your business, but most definitely after they do learn of you, one of the first things they will look for is your website to find out more about your business.
 This is your first touch to make a good impression.
 You will be evaluated on the overall look, ease of use, and information provided from your website.
 By having an outdated, uninformative, or worse a non-existent presence on the web, can diminish your chances for consideration.
 On these merits alone, this should be enough to motivate you to put your best efforts forward!

 Your website should be your #1 Salesperson.

-“Buyer’s Journey”, which is awareness, consideration, and decision making, providing informative solutions at each stage of this exploration can help seal the deal.
+Smart salespeople understand how to nurture a lead throughout the “Buyer’s Journey”, which is defined as the awareness, consideration, and decision making stages; by providing informative solutions at each stage of this journey can help seal the deal.

-Your website is valuable in helping to support the sales process through these stages.
+Your website is invaluable in helping to support the “buyers journey” through these stages.

 Let’s see how this can work.

 The buyer has identified an issue or service they want to pursue.